Sesame Tamari Pecan Snack Mix (Gluten Free & Vegan)

 - 1 cup dry roasted edamame

-- 1 cup roasted corn kernels, I found mine in the bulk bins at the grocery store
+- 1 cup roasted corn kernels, I found mine in the bulk bins at the grocery store, you can substitute with other nuts/seeds

 - 2 tablespoons gomasio or toasted sesame seeds